arista/reknow/README.md

 TodoItems.byStatusSortedByDueDate.incomplete
 ```

-Reknow also monitors the data for changes, so that if you change the "todoListId" or "status" properties of a TodoItem, the above relationships and indexes will automatically reflect those changes.
+Reknow also monitors the data for changes, so that if you change the "todoListId" or "status" properties of a TodoItem, the above relationships and indexes will automatically update to reflect those changes.
 Or if you add a TodoItem to the `todoList.todos` relationship, it will automatically assign the appropriate `todoListId`.

 Reknow is especially useful when paired with React.
-The `useQuery` hook allows a React component to pull data directly from Reknow:
+Reknow's `useQuery` hook allows a React component to pull data directly from Reknow:

 ```
 const IncompleteTodos = () => {